What savvy yacht owners have known for years – Section 179 of the Tax Code

 By placing your new yacht in a charter management program you are converting it from a personal asset to a business asset, essentially an equipment rental business.
 The relationship between you and the charter management company is structured so that you own the yacht and they assist you in managing your yacht rental business.

-At Cruising Yachts we have been placing new Jeanneaus and Hunters in charter for years and have seen these yacht owners reduce the costs of purchasing and owning their yacht by OVER 50% in many cases through a combination of tax deductions and charter income.
+At Cruising Yachts we have been placing new Jeanneaus, Bali Catamarans and Hunters in charter for years and have seen these yacht owners reduce the costs of purchasing and owning their yacht by OVER 50% in many cases through a combination of tax deductions and charter income.
 Actual savings vary depending on the size of the yacht and the location in which it is placed in charter.
-Charter fleets in

 Tax Shelter and Cash Flow Advantages of Charter Ownership

-Here is a summary of the tax and income benefits available to the owners of new yachts purchased and placed in charter in 2013:
+Here is a summary of the tax and income benefits available to the owners of new yachts purchased and placed in charter as of 2016:

 - Under Section 179 of the Internal Revenue Code, you can take a one-time expense deduction in the year of purchase equal to the purchase price of your yacht up to a maximum deduction of $500,000.
 This benefit is reduced for yachts priced over $2,000,000 (a subject beyond the scope of this article); plus